williamle8300/anthem/README.md

+transfer everything to the new Hackathon Starter refactor

 A MODEL OF SUPER LEAN, SUCCESFUL LAUNCH: https://zzzz.io/

 I CAN'T CREATE SETS OF MUSIC TO LISTEN TO WHENEVER, WHEREVER I AM...
 AND WITH EASE